Upcoming Professional Development Opportunities

 - True or false: You cannot have a student removed from class if they are disruptive.
 You can take a student's cell phone if he or she is using it during class.
 If you are unsure of the answers to these statements or would like to better understand academic misconduct policy at WKU, join Mr. Michael Crowe for a solution focused discussion and Q and A on academic misconduct, policy, and prevention!

-- In the future, we would like to offer seminars and workshops that are appropriate for the needs of specific departments and/or colleges.
-If you have an idea for a potential workshop and/or would like to propose putting one together, please let us know by sending us your idea - email@example.com – we'd love to work with you on this.
+- To register for any BPMCT workshop, simply visit www.wku.edu/pdevents to reserve a spot.
+In the future, we would like to offer seminars and workshops that are appropriate for the needs of specific departments and/or colleges.
+If you have an idea for a potential workshop and/or would like to propose putting one together, please let us know by sending us your idea - firstname.lastname@example.org – we'd love to work with you on this.

 Office of Sponsored Programs